Knowledge Management for Effective Global Health Programs

 Managing and maximizing knowledge and continuous learning in global health programs is a development imperative.
 Global health programs operate with scarce resources, high stakes, and urgent needs for coordination among partners and donors.
 Knowledge management (KM) provides solutions to these challenges.

-• Introduces participants to knowledge management (KM), organizational learning (OL) and adaptive management principles, processes, and tools, and their applicability to the design and implementation of global health efforts.
+Introduces participants to knowledge management (KM), behavioral science, and adaptive management principles, processes, and tools, and their applicability to the design and implementation of global health efforts.

-• Demonstrates, through real-life examples, how KM and OL can be applied to strengthen public health systems and maximize available knowledge to reach public health objectives.
+Demonstrates, through real-life examples, how KM, behavioral science, and adaptive management principles can be applied to strengthen public health systems and maximize available knowledge to reach public health objectives.

-• Emphasizes the importance of culture and leadership as drivers for program success.
+Emphasizes the importance of culture and equity as drivers for program success.

 - Learning Objectives:

 - Explain KM’s role in enhancing organizational performance and improving global health outcomes

 - Apply KM to global health programs using a five-step systematic process